TeeHigh/Newsletter/README.md

 I learnt the mobile first workflow with tailwind and javascript regular expression which was used in the email validation and can be used to test input for validation.

+I learnt how to create a modal window.

 I also learnt how to break functions into different components.

 ## Author